RafaPolit/dcs-web-bios/README.md

 }
 ```

-... where `"192.168.XX.XX"` should be the IP of the machine holding the Web and Socket servers (the RPi, the virtual machine, the laptop, etc.) NOT the DCS running machine.
+The line with the `BIOS.protocol_io.UDPSender:create` is the important addition to the default LUA file, where `"192.168.XX.XX"` should be the IP of the machine holding the Web and Socket servers (the RPi, the virtual machine, the laptop, etc.) NOT the DCS running machine.

 ## Structure of the tools